Pentax K-3 II vs Sony A7R III

-The Pentax K-3 II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in April 2015 and October 2017.
+The Pentax K-3 II and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in April 2015 and October 2017.
 The K-3 II is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (K-3 II) and a full frame sensor.
-The Pentax has a resolution of 24.1 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (K-3 II) and a full frame (A7R III) sensor.
+The Pentax has a resolution of 24.1 megapixels, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Pentax K-3 II and the Sony A7R III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Pentax K-3 II and the Sony A7R III.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the K-3 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (7 percent) than the Pentax K-3 II.
 Moreover, the A7R III is markedly lighter (19 percent) than the K-3 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.